 This is part three based on a transcript from ‘Legal Technology: Risk and Regulation’ video of my three-part series commenting on different views on technologists and lawyers in legal regulations.
 In this article, I will focus on inevitable changes in technology.
 The previous parts of the series reviewed existing state of legal regulations and the risks we have for lawyers.

 I would like to make a point that technology changes are inevitable.
-For example, a number of people simultaneously developed, combustion engines, lightbulbs and aircraft at the same time.
+For example, a number of people simultaneously developed combustion engines, lightbulbs, and aircraft at the same time.

 If you remember, Google used to be competing with a dozen other search engines.
 I remember using Altavista extensively.
 Facebook was competing with Myspace.
 Uber fighting with Lift.

-The technology itself will happen whether or not you have Google, Facebook or Uber, it could be Altavista, Myspace or Lift or the Chinese equivalents, Baidu, Weibo or Didi.
+The technology itself will happen whether or not you have Google, Facebook, or Uber.
+It could be Altavista, Myspace, or Lift or the Chinese equivalents, Baidu, Weibo, or Didi.
 There is no way of standing on the shore and stopping the tide.
 If there is some technological change, it’s going to happen.
 The question is: do we as lawyers think we have something to contribute?

 I think we do.
 I would say that the rule of law is not something as natural.
 It does not exist in the environment.
 You can see plenty of countries around the world with no respect for the rule of law.
 The natural state of humans is chaos.
 We have worked hard for hundreds of years only to fight for the rule of law, and we as lawyers were trained from the beginning that it is very important to respect our fiduciary duties, to respect our duty to the courts and duty to clients, follow the laws as they are.
-Other people do not necessarily have that view, and so I think that legal technology that has been designed by lawyers is created in a totally different way if compared to people who don’t have that background.
+Other people do not necessarily have that view.
+So I think that legal technology that has been designed by lawyers is created in a totally different way if compared to people who don’t have that background.

 I would suggest that changes can be made even on a very subtle level that we will just think as anathema as a lawyer.
 So, for example, what if we change the algorithm that was used to govern sentencing decisions, and if someone was a political dissident decedent, it reduces their chances?
 Those with the training as a lawyer would not stomach such a thing.
 Non-lawyers – who knows?

-I think as lawyers we have something very important that we can contribute, and we shouldn’t be held back by that.
+I think as lawyers, we have something very important that we can contribute, and we shouldn’t be held back by that.
 We shouldn’t be held back by the regulations that were designed for lawnmower deaths.
 We should not apply those regulations to technology at all because they hold us back.
 Instead, we should look for things that might cause systemic risk.

 It is exactly what legislation should be.
-I would like to suggest to have something more outcomes based.
+I would like to suggest to have something more outcomes-based.
 So if you create a systemic problem, through whatever action, then that is an offence.
-Don't try and regulate actions, instead regulate the outcome and let legal tech companies do whatever they need to do to prevent that outcome.
+Don’t try and regulate actions, instead regulate the outcome and let legal tech companies do whatever they need to do to prevent that outcome.

 For examle, you could say: if you create a document that is used a million times by different people, and this document is totally negligent, then this could create a huge problem.
 Let me give you an example of what I’ve found.